Skip to main content

 We are a vibrant new branch of ISPS-US which started early in 2023 after Sasha, Pat, and Kathleen (pictured) met at the national ISPS-US conference in Sacramento.
 Our branch is a small but growing group of individuals with a variety of backgrounds who come together to discuss and promote our shared passion for equitable, just, dignified, and culturally-informed care for persons who experience extreme states.
 The group includes individuals with lived experience, family and friends of such persons, and those who work professionally in a variety of roles within the mental health system.
 No matter how or why you came to ISPS, you will find like-minded people to connect with in our branch.

-We always welcome prospective branch members.
-If you would like more information about the branch or are interested in attending one of our monthly meetings, please email branch leader Kathleen Herling, MS, at mn@isps-us.org
+If you would like more information about the branch, including how to virtually attend branch meetings, please email branch leader Kathleen Herling at mn@isps-us.org

 Blog